TACOMA PERSONAL INJURY LAWYERS

 How Much is Your Personal Injury Case Worth?

 With more information about personal injury damages, you will probably next wonder what your personal injury case is worth.
 Unfortunately, there is no definite way to predict this amount, especially if you are still suffering from your injuries and more medical care is needed in the future.
 The best piece of quick advice we can give is that your non-economic damages will usually be at least twice the amount of your total economic damages.
-If you can calculate your economic damages with confidently, then you could guess your claim’s full potential value by adding in the non-economic damages on top of it.
+If you can calculate your economic damages confidently, then you could reasonably guess your claim’s full potential value by adding in the non-economic damages on top of it.
 Although, it is worth reiterating that there is no law firm or lawyer in the world who could promise you a certain worth to your personal injury case, no matter how experienced they might be.

 When you need to file a personal injury claim, you need to pay attention to Washington’s three-year statute of limitations.
 If that statute of limitations expires, then you claim will essentially be defeated before it can start, no matter how convincing your evidence and argument.
 You will technically still have the chance to file a claim when the three-year statute of limitations ends, but the defendant can ask the court to dismiss it without any further review, and the court will likely do just that.